 Simple endpoint protection

 Cloud-based security dispenses with traditional perimeter protection.
 There is no need to install firewalls or VPN clients at every endpoint.
 Security teams do not need to update malware or virus scanners on every device.
-Network users can also roam wherever they like while accessing cloud resources securely.
+Network users can also roam wherever they like while accessing cloud resources securely, ensuring data protection.
 This flexibility is a huge benefit for companies reliant on remote work.

 Customization